HQ20/contracts/contracts/access/README.md

 # SuperAdmin

-This is an Ethereum project that implements a simple two-tier access control system.
+This is an Ethereum project extending `RBAC.sol` that implements a simple two-tier access control system.

 ## Usage